chrislovecnm/bazel-go-example-code/TUTORIAL.md

         └── roll_dice.go
 ```

-We now need to update the BAZEL.build files, and the easiest way to do this is to run gazelle again.
+We now need to update the BUILD.bazel files, and the easiest way to do this is to run gazelle again.

 Execute the following command